-New Parent and Family Orientation
+New Family Orientation

-Parents, guardians, and family members of new students are encouraged to participate in a comprehensive orientation program.
-There are three specific means of communicating institutional policies on drugs and alcohol and educating parents, guardians, and family members about different methods for assistance:
+Parents, guardians, and family members of new students are encouraged to take part in a comprehensive orientation program.
+There are three specific means of communicating institutional policies on drugs and alcohol and educating about different methods for assistance:

-1. Digital Newsletters to Parents and Guardians
+1. Digital Newsletters to Families

-Each year, the Office of Student Affairs sends three newsletters to the parents of all new students in the summer before New Student Orientation.
+Each year, the Office of Student Affairs sends three newsletters to the parents of all new students in the summer prior to New Student Orientation.
 Information about campus resources, procedures, and various offices and services are provided in these emails.

-2. On-line New Student Orientation Program
+2. On-line New Family Orientation Program

-The on-line new parent and family orientation program called JONFO (Juilliard Online New Family Orientation) provides parents, guardians, and family members with information about institutional policies as well as local, state, and federal laws relative to drug and alcohol use and/or distribution.
+The on-line family orientation program called Juilliard Online New Family Orientation (JONFO) provides family members with information about institutional policies as well as local, state, and federal laws relevant to drug and alcohol use and/or distribution.
 JONFO encourages families to talk with their students about alcohol and drug use and the availability of campus resources.
 Participation in JONFO is recommended for parents, guardians, and family members.
+In-person Family Orientation was suspended in 2020 and 2021 due to the COVID-!9 pandemic.
+The program was reinstated in August 2022.

-3. The Juilliard School Parent and Family Resource Page
+3. The Juilliard School Family Resource Page

-This webpage provides parents access to information regarding School resources, emergency procedures and contact information, local healthcare facilities, security practices, and other pertinent information.
+This webpage provides parents access to information regarding School resources, emergency procedures and contact information, local healthcare facilities, security practices and other pertinent information.